 That would be a perfect place to start.
-Again, since there will be other articles and presentations on each of these in greater detail, I will purposefully keep my responses very general.
+Again,

-Today, Royal Rangers enjoys the finest curricu-
+since there will be other articles and presentations on each of these in greater detail, I will purposefully keep my responses very general.

-lum in our 46-year history.
+Today, Royal Rangers enjoys the finest curriculum in our nearly 50-year history.
 We owe Commander Mariott and his team, principally Brian Hendrickson and Mike Laliberty, a debt of gratitude.
 They invested their hearts and souls.
 As we move forward, we have a solid curricular foundation to build on.